MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-overview.md

 # Asset Capture Public Preview Overview

 ## Overview
-The Asset Capture public preview in Remote Assist enables technicians to capture data about the assets they operate, inspect, and maintain **independent of a call**.
+The Asset Capture public preview introduces non-calling scenarios in Remote Assist by enabling technicians to capture data about the assets they operate, inspect, and maintain.
 The data is captured in a consistent and structured way for easy validation, report generation, and auditing.

 Compared to the snapshot tool currently available in Remote Assist, asset capture has additional benefits: